Perhaps the most discussed topic in Casa di TravelDNA before we left: what will we take with us?

 Love to take as well

 We find it important that on departure everything fits in our bag, so no extra bag in front and no tied hikingboots hanging on the back.
-Everything needs to fit, including the clothes and shoes we'll wear on departure.
-Then we know that whatever happens, everything fits, so even if we travel in our thinnest clothes and slippers and also when we need to pack our bag in a hurry, it will fit.
+Everything needs to fit, including the clothes and shoes we'll wear on departure and even our daypack fits in.
+Then we know that whatever happens, everything fits, so even if we travel in our thinnest clothes and flipflops and when we need to pack our bag in a hurry, it will always fit easily.

 We will leave our mosquitonet at home, where you really need one, there is always one above the bed.

 We have never experienced otherwise.
-That little mosquito is not worth carrying that thing around everyday.
+And if not, that little lost mosquito is not worth carrying that thing around every day.

-We've decided not to bring any camping gear and therefore also no survival gear.
+We've decided not to bring any camping gear and therefore also no survival gear, except a Swiss pocketknife.

 How on earth did we manage to get all this stuff into our bag?!
-Here's the most important hint: put it in a bag!
+Here's the most important clue: put it in a bag!

 Packingbags or packingcubes make life of a backpacker lot easier.
 No matter how disorganised you are, you'll always know where to find anything with these cubes in your backpack.
 It also helps to pack your clothes nice and tight so you'll need a smaller backpack ;-)